Green Line E branch: Later changes

 The Union Square Branch opened as part of the E branch on March 21, 2022.
 From August 6–20, 2022, the E branch was closed between Heath Street and Copley for track replacement and installation of a train protection system; Union Square was served by C and D branch trains.
 The section between Union Square and Government Center was closed from August 22 to September 18, 2022, to allow for final integration of the Medford Branch, elimination of a speed restriction on the Lechmere Viaduct, and other work.
 After the closure, both D and E trains served Union Square.
 On November 1, 2022, Lechmere became the terminal for E branch service, with trains continuing out-of-service to Medford/Tufts as test trains.
 Medford Branch revenue service began on December 12, 2022.

+In 2021, the MBTA indicated plans to modify the Heath Street–Brigham Circle section of the E branch with accessible platforms to replace the existing non-accessible stopping locations.
+The new platforms are planned to be long enough to accommodate two 110 ft Type 10 vehicles.
+Design work began in July 2023.
+Platforms will be built at Riverway and Mission Park; Fenwood Road and Back of the Hill will be closed.
+As of December 2024, design work is expected to be completed in late 2026, with construction taking place in 2027–2029.
+The full project is expected to cost $86 million.